michaniets/penn2conll/README.md

   - **[Grew](https://grew.fr/match/)**: For querying or modifying CoNLL-U files.
   - **Python Grewpy**: For further processing.
   - **CoNLL-U Viewer**: [Universal Dependencies Viewer](https://universaldependencies.org/conllu_viewer.html).
-- Offers options for customizing the output, including metadata adjustments.
+- Offers options for customizing the output, including metadata adjustments and handling of 'CODE' strings.

+See [ud-coding][https://github.com/michaniets/ud-coding] for a script providing a function similar to *CorpusSearch*'s coding queries.

 ---